konverner/morpholog/README.md

-# morphological_parser
+# Morphological Tokenizer
-Morphological Parser for Russian is able to split words into morphemes: prefixes, roots, infixes and postfixes
+Morphological tokenizer for Russian is able to split words into morphemes: prefixes, roots, infixes and postfixes